 Financial instruments are recorded by the Bank in the trading or banking book.
 The trading book includes those positions in financial instruments that are held by the Bank for trading purposes - short-term sale, and to achieve income from actual or expected differences between purchase and selling prices or from other changes in prices or interest rates.

 The Bank's exposure to risks results from the use of financial instruments.
 The most significant risks include:

 - Credit risk

 - Market risk

-- o Currency risk
+- Currency risk

-- o Interest rate risk
+- Interest rate risk

-- $\circ \qquad \hbox{Other price risk}$
+- Other price risk

 - Liquidity risk

 - Operational risk

 Risk Management Framework